-A valid access level code must be entered or the key switch must be used in order access any of the menus.
+A valid access level code must be entered in order access any of the menus.

 Delay Override

 To comply with EN54-2 Clause 7.11.1d, a non-delayed manual call point (MCP) should be located next to the CIE to override the delayed output by a manual operation.